 That being said, Gender targeting can have a big effect, or at the very least cut costs.
 Consider that by being non-exclusive to gender, marketing campaigns are often less effective as they potentially could be.

-What Are the Differences Between Men and Women?
+Assumptions Made About the Differences Between Men and Women?

 - When it comes to stress, Men’s brains are built with an off switch, but also in general, sometimes we just like to use that off switch and do nothing.
 In contrast, women find it very difficult to switch off in stressful situations, but rather they can’t rest until the situation causing stress is analyzed from every angle.
 They speak with friends and loved ones to build a consensus about the best course of action to take.
 If the stressful condition is prolonged in duration (a problem that can’t easily be resolved) stress leads to higher Estrogen levels which tend to lead to anxiety and depression in women (and stress for men when in a relationship – unable to switch off).
 This brings us to the next major difference.